darsh0007/Personal-Expense-Dashboard/README.md

 ## How It Works (The Workflow)
 ### 1. Data Input (Excel)
 I use a simple Excel sheet as my database with columns for Date, Store, Amount, and Description.

-Best Practice: I load the data into Power BI as a formatted Table (not just the raw Sheet) to avoid importing empty blank cells.
+I load the data into Power BI as a formatted Table (not just the raw Sheet) to avoid importing empty blank cells.

-### 2. Data Transformation (Power Query) This is where the magic happens.
+### 2. Data Transformation (Power Query)
 I use Power BI to clean the messy data so I don't have to fix it manually in Excel every time.

 Normalization: I use "Replace Values" to fix inconsistencies (e.g., standardizing "B&B" and "BBW" into a single name).